Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "If anyone at AEC or among the Gaoians thought it did, *we* wouldn’t be going anywhere near it either."

-"So...then what is Hell to them?
+"So... then what is Hell to them?
 They nuked us, and nothing since.
 Now a very smart Alpha, or series of Alphas, is back, tormenting us every time we expand our foothold.
 We’re still reeling from the detonation and our plans to venture out of the shield bubble are well-delayed.
 Is that about the picture of it?"

 "Pretty much exactly.
 And I think that’s what Hell is to them. *Delay.* Delay and frustrate us, and keep our attention there.
 The fleet’s stuck there, *we* keep going back there to try and bag this Alpha…"